 Notes

-- You’ll have seasoning left over.
-Store mixed seasoning in an airtight container or an emptied seasoning container (like an empty garlic powder container, for example).
+- Store Leftover Seasoning: Store mixed seasoning in an airtight container or an emptied seasoning container (like an empty garlic powder container, for example) to sprinkle on chicken, veggies and anything else.

 Dark meat and turkey legs are my favorite!
 I will be making these very soon they look so deelicious.
 Thank you!